 Plant many native bushes and shrubs that hide many and can also be many sources of food for the birds.
 Birds have to eat a lot because of their small size and rapid metabolism.
 They also have to raise their young in a few weeks and have to pack a few reserves of fat for the cold, windy months.
 Popular garden plants include hawthorn, red buckeye, rowan, elder, myrtle, privet, wild rose, sloe, snowball, cornel, barberry, and many others.
 Most birds prefer to eat the fruits of deciduous trees than the seeds of the conifers.

-Dense thorn bushes and hedges offer attractive and safe sleeping places as well as good places to hide a nest in and raise offspring.
+Dense thorn bushes and hedges offer attractive and safe sleeping places as well as good places to hide a nest in and raise the offspring.
 Scrubs provide safe singing places for songbirds to protect them from attacks by predators.

 Flower meadows help insects and birds